osrf/gazebo_design/physics_params/physics_params.md

 Storing SDF `param` elements as `string` might be wasteful, is there a leaner implementation?

 ### Tests
+The new tests for this functionality can be formulated as unit tests and will be added incrementally to `PhysicsEngine` and its respective child classes.

+1.

 ### Pull Requests
 1. Gazebo: Add `namedparam.proto` protobuf message.
 Add `NamedParams` to `physics.proto`.
 Add conversion functions and integrate physics engines with new message structure.
 2. SDF: New `param.sdf` element.
 3. Gazebo: Add support for parsing `param.sdf` element with tests for each physics engine.
-4. Replace `sdf` storage element in physics engines with `physics` protobuf structure.
+4. Gazebo: Replace `sdf` storage element in physics engines with `physics` protobuf structure.
-5. Replace `boost::any` abstraction with type-variable `namedparam` protobuf structure.
+5. Gazebo: Replace `boost::any` abstraction with type-variable `namedparam` protobuf structure.